Work Permits

 Hazardous Occupations for Minors Under 16 Years of Age - California Law

-• In or about a gasoline service station except as cashiers, clerical workers, or merchandise labelers.
+• In or about a gasoline service station, except as cashiers, clerical workers, or merchandise labelers

-• Public messenger service.
+• Public messenger service

-• Selling to passing motorists: newspapers, candy, flowers, or other merchandise or commodities.
+• Selling to passing motorists: newspapers, candy, flowers, or other merchandise or commodities

 • Selling door-to-door unless the following conditions are met:

-1. Minors work in pairs as team;
+1. Minors work in pairs as a team

-2. One adult supervisor for ten or fewer minors;
+2. One adult supervisor for ten or fewer minors

-4. Returned to home or rendezvous point daily;
+4. Returned to home or rendezvous point daily

-5. Employer has complied with IWC registration requirements.
+5. Employer has complied with IWC registration requirements

 SUMMER PERMITS